 American Studies Overseas

 This is a fall semester long program at the University of Derby.
-Students from any IUPUI school are eligible to participate and can take a wide range of courses that are offered at the University.
+Students from any IUPUI school are eligible to participate and can take a wide range of courses that are offered at Derby.
 Since this is an exchange program, students will pay normal IUPUI tuition costs.
-The program began Fall of 2004.

 Faculty Contact: Martin Coleman